 Remote Access

-Remote Access lets you use Terminay terminals from another browser on the same network or through the HTTPS origin you configure.
+Remote Access lets you use Terminay terminals from another browser on the same network, or through an origin-isolated WebRTC Relay session when local HTTPS is unreachable.

 Start And Stop